axsuul/watchd/README.md

 Watchd
 =======

 Watchd is a daemon that forwards local filesystem change events over a network socket.
-It's designed to be run on a development machine and relay filesystem events into a virtual machine or container.
+It's designed to be run on a development machine to relay filesystem events into a virtual machine or container.

 The protocol is compatible with [guard/listen](), [watch-network](https://github.com/efacilitation/watch-network), [GoListen](https://github.com/ekino/golisten).
 See [compatible watchers](#Compatible-Watchers) for more.